Get the right experience for you. Please select your location and investor type.

 Our process means that we analyse many more companies than we invest in, given our high quality requirements.
 But we don’t consider our efforts to be wasted: the process helps us to learn continuously and to evolve our understanding of true quality, owing to the many examples we come across where it is absent.

 We would love to be able to say we have constructed a clever algorithm so that a black box tells us which ten companies to consider each week, but we haven’t.
 In reality, we start with a blank sheet of paper, and instead of whittling down 65,000 companies to 50; actually we are starting from 0 and building up to 50.
-One analogy that we have used is the idea of walking along a beach looking for 50 of our favourite shells.
-We know what we are looking for in our collection, but we won’t be looking at every shell on the beach to find them.
-And we are likely to spot new shells each day we go and will continue to do so for years to come.
-Such is the task of operating in a universe of 65,000 companies.
+We focus on finding our preferred companies, knowing exactly what qualities we are looking for, without needing to examine every single one.
+Given the large number of companies available, we will continue to discover new ones regularly.

 What we mean by quality